Last Updated on October 20, 2022 by Michael Brockbank

-For this article, I am going to go by the label on the Maple Brown Sugar version of this breakfast.
+For this article, I am going to go by the label on the Maple Brown Sugar version of Cream of Wheat.
 It’s only because I have the box right next to me.
 I think other types vary slightly, but all of them have the same bottom line in terms of nutrition.

 This is based on making Cream of Wheat without milk.
 Adding a 1/2 cup of milk adds more nutritional value, but it also increases calories.
-Because I am watching total number of calories, I simply use water when making my breakfast.
+Because I am watching the total number of calories I eat, I simply use water when making my breakfast.

 These are all based on the suggested serving of a single packet of Instant Cream of Wheat.

 Vitamin A is an antioxidant that promotes a lot of functions throughout the body.
 It boosts skin health, bone development, and enhances the immune system.
 It contributes to hair maintenance as well.

 Vitamin A also helps stave off various types of cancer as well as the loss of vision with age.

 Calcium is most notable for its benefit to developing bones and teeth.
 In fact, the majority of the calcium in your body, about 99%, is taken up by your skeletal structure.
 When combined with vitamins A and D, all three contribute to staving off diseases such as osteoporosis.

 One of the caveats behind calcium, though, is that you need other vitamins to help absorb it into the system.
 For example, vitamin D assists in bringing calcium to bones.
 Without it, getting enough calcium really doesn’t matter much.

 One of the things that make Cream of Wheat healthy is the amount of iron in each serving.
 Most notably, iron is used in hemoglobin.
 This is the component in red blood cells that moves oxygen to various parts of the body.